-The level of the sea rises and falls about twice every day.
+The level of the sea rises and falls about two times each day.
 We call these changes tides.

 Tides Demonstration (Age 11+)

 Not sure how to best use the tides demonstrations?
 Use our Tides Workshop to investigate the relationship between the orbits of the Earth, Sun and Moon and the tides.